cran-task-views/OfficialStatistics/OfficialStatistics.md

     `import.dhs()`) to import data from the
     Demographic Health Survey.
-- `r pkg("rsdmx")` provides easy access to data from statistical organisations that support SDMX webservices.
+- `r pkg("rsdmx")` provides easy access to data from statistical organisations that support SDMX web services.
 The package contains a list of SDMX access points of various national and international statistical institutes.
-- `r pkg("readsdmx")` implements functions to read SDMX into dataframes from local SDMX-ML file or web-service.
+- `r pkg("readsdmx")` implements functions to read SDMX into data frames from local SDMX-ML file or web-service.
 By OECD.
 - `r pkg("rdbnomics")` provides access to the DB.nomics database on macroeconomic data from 38 official providers such as INSEE, Eurostat,